tahsin4466/StartASM/README.md

 ```

-# Technologies
+## Technologies
 StartASM is, as of now, fully developed in C++.
 The intent is for the compiler and runtime environment to be built using C++, while the front end will be built using Electron and node.js.
 This project also uses OpenMP multithreading to improve performance.

-# Progress
+## Progress
-Last updated: Tuesday, November 7, 2023
+*Last updated: Tuesday, November 7, 2023*

-State: StartASM currently only consists of a compiler that checks for syntax.
+**State:** StartASM currently only consists of a compiler that checks for syntax.
 The provided program will tell the user whether the given code adheres to the language's syntax.

-Progress: Currently working on implementing the compilation method to turn valid syntax into an AST (the class for which is complete), which will then turn into instruction objects for the runtime environment
+**Progress:** Currently working on implementing the compilation method to turn valid syntax into an AST (the class for which is complete), which will then turn into instruction objects for the runtime environment.

-Current Goal: Finish the compiler for StartASM
+**Current Goal:** Finish the compiler by the end of the year.

-# Contact
+## Contact
 If you want to contact me about this project, feel free to send an email to tahsinkalkie@gmail.com